steinarb/mockrunner/readme.txt

 based code.
 The JMS test framework is able to send and receive messages and to keep track of everything that happens while delivering the message.
 Receivers can be plain Java classes or message driven beans.

+The JCA test framework can be used to simulate backend systems that are accessed through the use of the JCA Common Client Interface API.
+Application code that uses the Common Client Interface can be executed against a simulated connector.
+The test framework intercepts the backend call and provides a suitable response.

 All test modules in Mockrunner can be combined.
 You can test a Servlet that calls a SessionBean that uses some JDBC code to read data from a database.